-Two years after Singapore, Kim vows to boost North Korea’s nuclear deterrent
+Two years after Trump summit, Kim vows to boost North Korea’s nuclear deterrent

 Subsequent talks made little progress before dissolving in acrimony last year, and North Korea has since returned to a harder line in its public posturing.

-Kim’s attendance at the meeting was also his first public appearance in three weeks, with the country still on high alert over coronavirus.
-A similar three-week period out of the public eye last month provoked intense speculation about Kim’s health, before he reappeared to open a fertilizer factory.
+Kim’s attendance at the meeting was his first public appearance in three weeks, with the country still on high alert over coronavirus.
+A three-week period out of the public eye last month provoked intense speculation about Kim’s health before he reappeared to open a fertilizer factory.

-The meeting discussed measures to bolster the armed forces and “reliably contain the persistent big or small military threats from the hostile forces,” the state Korea Central News Agency reported.
+Central Military Commission members discussed measures to bolster the armed forces and “reliably contain the persistent big or small military threats from the hostile forces,” the state Korea Central News Agency reported.

-“Set forth at the meeting were new policies for further increasing the nuclear war deterrence of the country and putting the strategic armed forces on a high alert operation,” it said.
+“Set forth at the meeting were new policies for further increasing the nuclear war deterrence of the country and putting the strategic armed forces on a high alert operation,” the agency reported.

 MIT professor Vipin Narang called the statement “alarming.”